doda25-team9/operation/README.md

 Same port every time (8080), works on any Kubernetes cluster.

-**Step 1: Add hostname to /etc/hosts (one-time setup)**
+**Step 1: Add hostname to /etc/hosts (one-time setup)** Substitute 127.0.0.1 accordingly.
+You can find it by running `minikube ip`.
 ```bash
 echo "127.0.0.1 sms-checker.local" | sudo tee -a /etc/hosts
 ```